jenkinsci/jetbrains-space-plugin/README.md

 If you don’t have the administrator rights in those projects, you’ll also have to wait for the project administrator to approve a permission request for your application.
 Alternatively, you can grant these permissions to Jenkins integration globally, for all projects.
 Do this via the **Configure** button in the **Global authorization** section on the same page.

-Go to the **Permanent Tokens** tab and create a new permanent token for Jenkins to report external status checks to Space.
-Copy the token, you’ll need to provide it later when setting up the integration on the Jenkins side.

 Go to the **Git Keys** tab and upload a new public SSH key that Jenkins will use to pull code from the Space git repository and optionally to push changes to it.
 You'll need to provide the corresponding private key to Jenkins when setting up the integration on the Jenkins side.

+Go to the **Endpoint** tab and specify Jenkins URL with `/jb-space/process` appended to it as an application endpoint.

 Go to the **Authentication** tab and find the **Client ID** and **Client secret** values there.
 Those are the credentials used to access the Space HTTP API.
 You'll need to provide them to Jenkins as well when setting up the integration on the Jenkins side.